Installation, Power Line & Lightning / Grounding Safety

 UN-INSTALLING THE ANTENNA:

-Use these same steps and safety guidelines for the removal or your antenna (but in reverse order).
+Use these same safety guidelines for the removal or your antenna (but in reverse order).